Vari

-Vari (Βάρη) is a resort town and southern suburb of Athens and former municipality in East Attica, Greece along the Athens coast.
+Vari (Βάρη) is a southern suburb of Athens and a former municipality in East Attica, Greece, along the Athens coast.
 The ancient Athenian deme of Anagyrous was situated here.

 Since the 2011 local government reform it is part of the municipality Vari-Voula-Vouliagmeni, of which it is a municipal unit.
 The municipal unit has an area of 22.633 km^{2}.

 Geography

 It lies at the southwestern end of the Mesogeia plain and the southeast shoulder of the Hymettus mountain, near the Saronic Gulf coast.
 Greek National Road 91 connects Vari with Athens city centre and Sounio.
 Vari's beach is located in an area called Varkiza, a fishing village that joined the municipality of Vari, in 1997.
 This particular beach has won the blue flag many years in the past, including 2009.